apache/buildstream/doc/source/examples/flatpak-autotools.rst

 While declaring the :mod:`ostree <sources.ostree>` source, we specify a GPG public key to verify the OSTree download.
 This configuration is optional but recommended for OSTree repositories.
-The key is stored in the project directory at ``keys/gnome-sdk.gpg``, and can be downloaded from https://sdk.gnome.org/keys/.
+The key is stored in the project directory at ``keys/flathub.gpg``, and it's included in the file at https://flathub.org/repo/flathub.flatpakrepo.

 We also use :ref:`conditional statements <format_directives_conditional>` to decide which branch to download.